 Why Did Seattle Trade Wilson?

 “Like any player, you never want to get hit,” Wilson told reporters via Zoom.
 “That’s the reality of playing this position; ask any quarterback who wants to play this game.
-But at the same time, it’s part of the job and everything else.
-I think that the reality is that I’ve definitely been hit.
-I’ve been sacked almost 400 times, so we’ve got to get better.
-I’ve got to find ways to get better too.”
+But at the same time, it’s part of the job and everything else.”

-Asked if he is frustrated with the Seahawks, Wilson said with a laugh: “I’m frustrated [about] getting hit too much.
+“I’m frustrated [about] getting hit too much.
 I’m frustrated with that part of it.
-At the end of the day, you want to win.”
+At the end of the day, you want to win,” Wilson said when asked whether he was frustrated with the Seahawks.

 “I think that sometimes you hold onto it a little bit just because you’re looking for that play and you find it, but also so many of those times it turns into touchdowns too,” he said.